 The Sheffield Regional Cytogenetics Service will use NIHR CLAHRC funding to investigate microarray platforms that offer greater sensitivity than is currently available to them, and to increase their testing throughput.
 The increase will increase diagnostic capabilities and enhance patient care and reproductive advice that is already provided.

 Rapid SNP Analysis will be improved using NIHR CLAHRC funding.
 Identification of children with a genetic predisposition to bone fracture will help prevent future fractures and potential legal action against carers.
 Rapid SNP analysis will also be used to investigate individual's responses to drug treatment, for instance in childhood acute lymphoblastic leukaemia (ALL).

-For more information please contact Dr J Bonham, Theme Lead, Sheffield Children's (NHS) Foundation Trust, in the first instance.
+For more information please contact Professor Jim Bonham, Theme Lead, Sheffield Children's (NHS) Foundation Trust, in the first instance.